Shubhamxkumbhar/FinGuard/README.md

     -   csrf().disable() → disables CSRF protection for APIs.
     -   .requestMatchers("/api/register").permitAll() → allows anyone to call /api/register.

+F. JwtUtil

+    -   We added a secure login mechanism using JWT (JSON Web Tokens) to authenticate users in a stateless, scalable way.

+    -   What is JwtUtil?
+            -   JwtUtil is a utility class that performs operations related to JWTs.
+In our project, it's used to:
+                Generate a token when a user successfully logs in.
+                Validate an incoming token to make sure it hasn’t been tampered with or expired.
+                Extract claims (like email/username) from the token.
+    -   What a Basic JwtUtil Class Does : package com.finguard.userservice.util;

+                    import io.jsonwebtoken.*;
+                    import io.jsonwebtoken.security.Keys;
+                    import org.springframework.stereotype.Component;

+                    import java.security.Key;
+                    import java.util.Date;

+                    @Component
+                    public class JwtUtil {

+                        private final long expiration = 1000 * 60 * 60 * 24; // 24 hours

+                        // SECRET KEY (used for signing and validating token) private final Key key = Keys.secretKeyFor(SignatureAlgorithm.HS256);

+                        // 1.
+Generate JWT
+                        public String generateToken(String email) {
+                            return Jwts.builder()
+                                    .setSubject(email)                     // what user (email) this token is for .setIssuedAt(new Date())               // when it was created .setExpiration(new Date(System.currentTimeMillis() + expiration)) // expiry
+                                    .signWith(key)                         // signature using secret key
+                                    .compact();                            // convert to token string
+                        }

+                        // 2.
+Extract Email
+                        public String extractEmail(String token) {
+                            return parseToken(token).getBody().getSubject();
+                        }

+                        // 3.
+Validate Token
+                        public boolean isTokenValid(String token, String email) {
+                            String extractedEmail = extractEmail(token);
+                            return extractedEmail.equals(email) && !isTokenExpired(token);
+                        }

+                        // Check Expiry
+                        private boolean isTokenExpired(String token) {
+                            return parseToken(token).getBody().getExpiration().before(new Date());
+                        }

+                        // Parse and validate signature
+                        private Jws<Claims> parseToken(String token) {
+                            return Jwts.parserBuilder()
+                                    .setSigningKey(key)   // validate signature
+                                    .build()
+                                    .parseClaimsJws(token);
+                        }
+                    }
+            - Breakdown of Key Concepts
+                    1. @Component: Registers this class as a Spring Bean, so it can be @Autowired wherever needed.

+                    2. Key key = Keys.secretKeyFor(SignatureAlgorithm.HS256)
+                        This creates a random secret key used to sign the token.
+                        In production, you'll fetch this securely (e.g., from AWS Secrets Manager).
+                        HS256 is a common and secure HMAC algorithm.

+                    3. generateToken(String email)
+                        Takes in the user’s email and returns a signed JWT string. setSubject(email) stores email in token.
+                        setExpiration(...) sets how long token is valid (e.g., 24 hours). signWith(key) signs the token.

+                    4. extractEmail(String token)
+                       Returns the email (subject) from the token's payload.

+                    5. isTokenValid(token, email)
+                          Confirms the token:
+                            Belongs to the same email.
+                            Hasn’t expired.

+                    6. parseClaimsJws(...)
+                       Parses the JWT string, validates the signature, and returns claims like subject, expiry, etc.

+                    🧪 Example JWT Format
+                    JWTs consist of 3 parts:
+                        EX:
+                        eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJ0ZXN0QGVtYWlsLmNvbSIsImlhdCI6MTY5NzU5ODkwMCwiZXhwIjoxNjk3Njg1MzAwfQ.jN7...sign

+                        Header: Algorithm & token type
+                        Payload: Claims like subject (email), issued date, expiry
+                        Signature: Ensures token hasn’t been tampered with

+                    🛡 Why Use JWTs in Microservices?
+                        Stateless: Server doesn’t store sessions.
+                        Secure: Cannot be modified without invalidating the signature.
+                        Scalable: Easy to validate with just the secret key.

 ### TroubleShooting Logs:
         -   I was developing a user registration API in Spring Boot for the FinGuard platform.